-Stars twinkle because they are so far away from Earth that they appear as point sources even when seen through powerful telescopes.
-The light rays coming from them are refracted multiple times, making them look as if they were blinking.
-The sun and other planets, however, are quite close to us (relative to stars), and thus appear like disks.
+Stars twinkle because they are so far away from Earth that they appear as point sources even through powerful telescopes: the light rays emitted by them are refracted several times so that they look as if they are blinking.
+However, the sun and other planets are very close to us relative to stars and therefore appear like disks.

 Twinkle twinkle, little star, how I wonder what you are!

-Everyone must be familiar with that famous rhyme from Jane Taylor’s poem “The Star”.
-It was a big part of childhood for many people.
+Everyone must be familiar with that famous rhyme from Jane Taylor’s poem “The Star,” which was a big part of childhood for many.

-Well, it’s not just a song for children; it’s actually referring to a particular scientific phenomenon that has fascinated observers on Earth for thousands of years.
-As we grew up, we were taught that stars may not be like diamonds, but they do twinkle, right?
+Well, it’s not just a song for children; it actually refers to a certain scientific phenomenon that has fascinated observers of the Earth for millennia.
+Growing up, we were taught that stars couldn’t be like diamonds, but they do twinkle, right?

-They certainly appear to do so, but what about our closest star?
-The Sun is a star, the heart of our solar system, but we don’t see the sun twinkling.
-Why do all the other stars in the night sky appear to twinkle, but our Sun never does?
+They certainly seem to do so, but what about our nearest star?
+The sun is a star, the heart of our solar system, but we do not see the sun twinkling.
+Why do all the other stars in the night sky seem to sparkle, but our sun does not?

-Astronomers have provided a scientific name for the twinkling of stars: astronomical scintillation.
+Astronomers have given a scientific name to the twinkling of stars: astronomical scintillation.

-That also explains the reason why astronomers don’t write songs for young children; it would have been a lot harder to remember songs about twinkling stars with words like scintillation thrown in there…
+This also explains why astronomers do not write songs for young children; it would have been much more difficult to memorize songs about twinkling stars with words like scintillation thrown in there…”

-The other stars that we see in the sky are located very far away from Earth.
-The Sun is definitely the closest star to Earth, sitting approximately 93 million miles (0.0000158 light years) away.
-The next closest star, however, is located about 4.22 light years away from Earth, so that gives you some impression of how far away those other stars truly are from Earth.
+The other stars we see in the sky are very far away from Earth: The Sun is the closest star to Earth with a distance of about 93 million miles (0.0000158 light-years).
+However, the nearest star is about 4.22 light-years away from Earth, so you get an impression of how far these other stars are really from Earth.

-The reason the Sun doesn’t twinkle is because it’s too close to the Earth, as compared to other stars.
-Due to this, unlike stars, the sun appears much bigger than a small point in the sky, and therefore, doesn’t seem to twinkle.
-You see, Earth’s atmosphere is so turbulent that images of all objects in the sky tend to ‘swim’.
-Consequently, a tiny point in space gets mapped to 2 or more points in space, which imparts that blinking effect to the point source.
+The Sun doesn’t twinkle because it is too close to Earth compared to other stars.
+Thus, unlike stars, the sun appears much larger than a small dot in the sky and therefore does not seem to twinkle.
+You see, the Earth’s atmosphere is so turbulent that images of all objects in the sky tend to “swim.”
+Consequently, a tiny dot in space is mapped to 2 or more points in space, giving the dot source this blinking effect.
 (Source)

-In other words, stars appear so small (thanks to their distance from us) that due to atmospheric refraction, it appears as if they are at more than one place, which, in turn, makes them look like as if they were blinking.
-The sun, however, is quite close and therefore looks more like a disk as opposed to a tiny point in the vastness of space.
-That’s why atmospheric refraction doesn’t play that big a role in how we perceive it from Earth, and hence, doesn’t appear to blink.
+In other words, stars appear so small due to their distance from us that they look like they are in more than one place due to atmospheric refraction, making them look as if they are blinking.
+However, the sun is quite close and therefore looks more like a disk than a tiny dot in the expanse of space.
+Therefore, atmospheric refraction does not play such a large role in the perception of the earth and therefore does not seem to blink.

 Why Do Other Stars Twinkle?

-Light from other stars crosses a very long distance to reach us and also passes through pockets of Earth’s atmosphere, which vary in temperature and density.
-Our atmosphere is very turbulent, with streams and eddies forming, churning around, and dispersing all the time.
-Every layer of Earth’s atmosphere has air moving in different directions at different intensities.
-When light from stars passes through the atmosphere, it is bent due to refraction, which is why stars seem to twinkle when we stare at them.
-If viewed from outer space, you would not see the stars twinkling.
+Light from other stars crosses a great distance to reach us and passes through areas of the Earth’s atmosphere that vary in temperature and density.
+Our atmosphere is very turbulent, with currents and eddies forming, swirling, and scattering.
+In each layer of the Earth’s atmosphere, air moves in different directions with varying intensities.
+As the light from stars passes through the atmosphere, it is bent due to refraction, which is why stars seem to twinkle when we stare at them.

-This process is similar to watching a coin appear to dance at the bottom of the swimming pool.
+This process is similar to the sight of a coin dancing at the bottom of the pool.
 This optical illusion occurs because the water in the pool bends the path of light emanating from the coin.

 Why Planets Do Not Twinkle

-Planets, just like the Sun, do not twinkle.
-Planets are also closer to the Earth than those distant stars, so planets appear larger in comparison.
-Due to the planets’ closeness to Earth, the light coming from these celestial bodies does not bend much due to Earth’s atmosphere.
-Therefore, the light coming from our solar system’s planets does not appear to twinkle like stars.
+Planets, like the Sun, do not twinkle.
+Planets are also closer to Earth than distant stars, so planets appear larger in comparison.
+Due to the planets’ proximity to Earth, the light from these celestial bodies does not bend as strongly due to the Earth’s atmosphere.
+Therefore, the light coming from the planets of our solar system does not seem to twinkle like stars.

-We should be very thankful to the Earth’s atmosphere; aside from protecting us from harmful UV rays that could fry us in an instant, the atmosphere is why that sky full of stars appears to twinkle at night.
-Thankfully, this means that we can continue teaching that famous rhyme from Jane Taylor to future generations.
-It’s a good poem… it would be a shame to waste it!
+We should be very thankful for the Earth’s atmosphere; apart from protecting us from harmful UV rays that could fry us in an instant, the atmosphere is the reason why this sky full of stars seems to twinkle at night.
+Fortunately, this means that we can pass on the famous rhyme of Jane Taylor to future generations.
+It is a good poem… it would be a shame to waste it!